Contractor vs Employee

 Classification Factors

-The IRS and Department of Labor consider multiple factors when determining classification.
-No single factor is determinative, but these are key considerations:
+The IRS and Department of Labor use a "totality of the circumstances" approach.
+No single factor is determinative.

 Behavioral Control